How to Get an EIN Without an SSN (Non-Resident Guide)

 - Open a bank account using the EIN

-- Determine if you need an ITIN (depends on your individual tax situation)
+- Figure out if you need an ITIN based on your individual tax situation

 - Apply for an ITIN if needed (Form W-7, filed with a federal tax return)

-The EIN vs ITIN deep dive maps the full comparison — when each number is used, which IRS forms require which number, and the common mistakes that result from confusing them.
+The EIN vs ITIN comparison covers when each number is used and the mistakes that come from confusing them.

 After you get your EIN

 Open a US business bank account.
-The bank account is opened in the LLC's name using the EIN.
 Mercury opens accounts during the Stripe Atlas formation process.
 Wise Business accepts non-resident LLC applications with an EIN and passport verification.
-Both require the LLC's articles of organization, EIN confirmation, and the operating agreement.
-The banking comparison maps the full requirements for non-resident account opening.
+Both need articles of organization, EIN confirmation, and the operating agreement.
+The banking comparison covers the full requirements.

 Set up payment processing.
-Stripe, PayPal, and other payment processors require the EIN during onboarding.
-The EIN appears on the W-9 form that clients may request before making payments to your LLC.
+Stripe, PayPal, and other processors require the EIN during onboarding.
+It also goes on the W-9 form that clients may request before paying your LLC.

-Note your Form 5472 filing obligation.
-Every foreign-owned single-member LLC is required to file Form 5472 with a pro forma Form 1120 annually under IRC Section 6038A.
+Mark your Form 5472 deadline.
+Every foreign-owned single-member LLC must file Form 5472 with a pro forma Form 1120 annually under IRC Section 6038A.
 This filing uses the EIN.
-The deadline is April 15 (or the 15th day of the 4th month after the LLC's tax year ends), with a 6-month extension available by filing Form 7004.
-The penalty for failure to file is $25,000 per form per year.
-The Form 5472 guide maps the full filing requirement and consequences.
+Deadline is April 15 (or the 15th day of the 4th month after your tax year ends), with a 6-month extension via Form 7004.
+The penalty for missing it is $25,000 per form per year.
+The Form 5472 guide covers the full consequences.

-Keep your EIN records organized.
-Store the CP 575 confirmation letter, the completed Form SS-4 (your copy), and any IRS correspondence in a dedicated folder.
-You will need the EIN for every tax filing, every bank interaction, and every compliance document for the life of the LLC.
+Store the CP 575, your copy of Form SS-4, and any IRS correspondence in one folder.
+You will need the EIN for every tax filing, every bank interaction, and every compliance document for as long as the LLC exists.

 Frequently Asked Questions